-Financial Literacy for Life ECON-102 3 hours
+Financial Literacy for Life

 Financial Literacy for Life is a survey course of economic principles critical to an individual's financial well-being.
 Topics include the need for budgeting and the sound use of credit to manage personal finances and how they relate to opportunity cost, economic resources, and the role supply and demand play in our marketplace today.